jfsimon1981/MCU8-40-28-MCP_microcontroller/README.md

 MCU 8/80-28-MCP is a modular board to host with 28-pin PIC16F886 or similar microcontrollers.

-Buy a board at  [LCElectronics](http://lecomptoirelectronique.fr/store/index.php?route=product/category&path=67)
+Buy a board from [LCElectronics](http://lecomptoirelectronique.fr/store/index.php?route=product/category&path=67).

 The board has a 8 MHz crystal for high clock accuracy and a 32768 Hz crystal for Timer 1 RTC oscillator.